 - Pick disease is a brain disorder that causes slowly worsening decline of mental abilities.
-It gradually damages brain cells and impairs their function.
-It disturbs cognitive processes, such as reasoning, problem solving, and memory.
+It gradually damages brain cells and impairs their function, disturbing cognitive processes, such as reasoning, problem solving, and memory.

-Pick disease is named after Arnold Pick, the doctor who first described the disease in 1892.
+- Pick disease is named after Arnold Pick, the doctor who first described the disease in 1892.
 It is often compared to Alzheimer's disease.
 However, Pick disease is different from Alzheimer's disease in several ways.

 - First, the diseases affect different parts of the brain.
 Pick disease usually affects only the frontal and temporal lobes of the brain, the part from the forehead back to the ears.
 For this reason it is sometimes called “frontotemporal dementia.”
 Pick disease is only one of several types of frontotemporal dementia.